vineethkumarv/sv-wiki/Control-Flow.md

-### Use of Break statement inside the case statement:
+**Use of Break statement inside the case statement:**

-the break statement is not allowed to use within the loops. while using a break inside the case statement, an error has occurred.
+The break statement is not allowed to use within the loops. while using a break inside the case statement, an error has occurred.

 **Syntax**